-The AMI Montessori Primary Diploma Course (3-6 Age Level) is an intensive full time programme designed to help students study closely the theory and practice of the Montessori approach to education.
+The 3-6 Diploma Course is an intensive full time programme designed to help students study closely the theory and practice of the Montessori approach to education.
 The course of study spread over 9 months will help prepare students for working with children from 3 to 6 years of age.
 Dr. Montessori developed her core philosophy with this age group and the course deals with seminal ideas of her pedagogy.

 - Course Components

 - Theory Lectures

 The theory lectures will offer the students the opportunity to examine the development of the whole child, and the successive phases of child development.
 Special consideration is given to the formative psychic powers of the child that leads to all-round development.
 The carefully prepared environment and materials and the role and attitude of the adult will also be studied.

 The practical demonstration lectures deal with the function and presentation of the materials offered to children from 3 to 6 years of age in a Montessori environment.
 The aims of the materials, the technique of presenting them to the child and the age at which they must be offered will be discussed in these sessions.